-7. Adjusting the Media Thickness Knob
+7. Adjusting the Media Thickness Lever

-The media thickness knob sets the distance between the printhead and the material.
-Use it to compensate for different material thicknesses and to increase clarity of the printing.
+The media thickness lever sets the distance between the printhead and the material.
+Use it to compensate for different material thicknesses.
+The lever is located inside the printer under the transport door, as shown below.